Fake, Faux or Repro

 metals have proved popular as reproductions, too.

-authority on 17th- or 18th-century furniture may have only superficial
+dealer who’s an authority on 17th- or 18th-century furniture may have

-knowledge about the pieces made during those years.
-By the same token,
+only superficial knowledge about the pieces made during the Victorian

-then, can the average person do?
-He or she can study exhibits and
+What, then, can you do?
+You can study exhibits and collections, learn

-collections, learn from books and other people, look and listen before
+from books and other people, look and listen before and during auctions,

-and during auctions, compare a questionable piece with an authenticated
+compare a questionable piece with an authenticated one.
+Above all, you

-anyone who has studied some special field.
-Collectors usually admit to
+studied some special field.
+Collectors usually admit to having bought

-having bought one or more fakes or reproductions while they were
+one or more fakes or reproductions while they were learning the

-learning the distinguishing characteristics of their chosen item.
-Those
+distinguishing characteristics of their chosen item.
+Those people who

-people who think they know more than they do about antiques, who close
+think they know more than they do about antiques, who close their minds

-their minds to the fact that fakes, imitations, and reproductions exist,
+to the fact that fakes, imitations, and reproductions exist, are the

 To read